liberland/Constitution/Constitution.md

 #### Art.
 91: The Senate

-1. The Citizens who hold shares of the Fund of the Republic of Liberland shall form the Senate of the Republic of Liberland, henceforth "the Senate," and they shall become its members, the Senators.&#x20;
+1. The Citizens who hold shares of the Fund of the Republic of Liberland shall form the Senate of the Republic of Liberland, henceforth "the Senate," and they shall become its members, the Senators.
 2. The purpose of the Senate shall be to supervise the happenings in the country and to act as the keeper of its financial reserves.

 #### Art.
 92: The Cancellation Power

 1. The Senate shall hold the power to cancel any Referendum.
-When the Senate cancels a Referendum, they shall without delay publish genuine binding recommendations based on the true reasons for the cancellation.&#x20;
+When the Senate cancels a Referendum, they shall without delay publish genuine binding recommendations based on the true reasons for the cancellation.
 2. The Senate shall be bound by its recommendations and shall not again Cancel a Referendum that has been adequately amended according to the Senate's binding recommendations.

 #### Art.
 93: The Veto Power

-1. The Senate shall also have the power to strike down by a Veto any Regulation other than Law it shall deem inappropriate for the best interests of Liberland.
-Unlike with Laws, the Senate can strike down lower Regulations at any time.
+1. The Senate shall also have the power to strike down by a Veto any Regulation other than Law it shall deem inappropriate for the best interests of Liberland and dismiss Judges, the President, the Vice-Presidents, or other officials as the Law stipulates.
 2. The Veto of the Senate shall always be reasoned out and based on a well-informed debate.
 The reasoned opinion shall be made public and, without delay, sent to the organ that had issued the Regulation as a set of binding recommendations for improvement.
 The Senate shall not veto again a Regulation re-enacted in conformity with the Senate's recommendations.

 #### Art.
 94: Financial Custodianship

 1. The Senate shall hold custody over the treasury and the financial reserves of Liberland, be they liquid or otherwise, and shall have the power to stop any payment from these sources.
 They shall cite their reasons for this rejection.
-The Senate shall not stop the payment again when their binding recommendations are fully satisfied. &#x20;
+The Senate shall not stop the payment again when their binding recommendations are fully satisfied.
 2. The Senate shall also hold the emergency fund of Liberland and be the owner of any as-of-yet undistributed rewards for keeping the national information systems secure.

 #### Art.
 95: Organs of Independent Oversight